allpro/form-manager/README.md

 capabilities, so you must write this yourself, repetitively.
 **FM integrates all data manipulation features, so they are simple options.**

-Most form helpers requires special mark-up, which adds complexity.
+Most form helpers requires special markup, which adds complexity.
 This means 'presentation components' contain form logic and therefore are not as simple and 'dumb' as they should be.
 **FM provides a total separation of concerns, making components simpler.**

-**FormManager centralizes all data handling and logic, separated from any form mark-up**.
+**FormManager centralizes all data handling and logic, separated from any form markup**.
 If you have a large form configuration, it's can even go its own file, like `formConfig.js`.